Skip to main content

 Avocado

 Avocados contain the essential fats necessary for hair growth.
-They are also an energy-dense, nutrient-dense food, meaning that they do have a lot of calories but also a lot of valuable nutrients.
-Calories often get a bad rap because in excess, they cause weight gain, but because hair follicle cells are among the most “rapidly dividing cells in the body,” if you’re in a prolonged calorie deficit, hair thinning and loss is one of the first physical manifestations of note.
+They are also energy-dense, nutrient-dense food, meaning that they do have a lot of calories but also a lot of valuable nutrients.
+Calories often get a bad rap because, in excess, they cause weight gain, but because hair follicle cells are among the most “rapidly dividing cells in the body,” if you’re in a prolonged calorie deficit, hair thinning and loss is one of the first physical manifestations of note.
 Therefore, because low energy availability (from dieting or inadequate calorie intake) is associated with hair loss, if you struggle to meet your caloric needs, it’s helpful to add energy-dense foods like avocados and nuts to your plate.

 Fatty Fish